Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Model

 \section{Model}

 We consider a general and gauged U$(1)_X$ extension of the SM involving three generations of RHNs that are required to cancel the gauge and mixed gauge-gravitational anomalies.
-To realize anomaly cancellation, we find that the left and right handed fermions are differently charged under the general U$(1)_X$ gauge group.
+To realize anomaly cancellation, we find that the left- and right-handed fermions are differently charged under the general U$(1)_X$ gauge group.
 It manifests the chiral nature of the $Z^\prime$ interactions with the charged fermions.
-To illustrate such aspect, we introduce two UV-complete scenarios:
+To illustrate such an aspect, we introduce two UV-complete scenarios and explain how the chiral interactions have been evolved.